 - Drug testing, criminal background checks, and verification of student identity—This is facility-specific and will be conducted as required.
 The facility will coordinate and cover any costs incurred.

-- Resume – Please have an updated electronic copy of your resume available by orientation.
+- Resume – Please email an updated copy of your resume prior to orientation.
 It will be sent to your preceptors throughout the internship.

 Program curriculum & schedule

 The program requires a minimum of 1,455 hours of supervised practice.
 The intern may need to dedicate more hours to complete assignments.
 The program allows for 11 holidays:

 - December 25 through January 1